Skip to content

 • Registers exception handlers for structured error responses.

-Configuration is a single LitestarAuthConfig dataclass (see Configuration).
+Configuration is a single LitestarAuthConfig dataclass (see the Configuration index).

 Backend model: transport + strategy